These Are The Worst Foods for Your Cholesterol

 “Manmade trans fatty acids raise cholesterol and independently contribute to heart disease risks,” says nutritionist Spano.
 And while many manufacturers have removed—or are in the process of removing—trans fats, they still pop up in a surprising number of products: Prepackaged baked goods, desserts, even some types of chocolate.
 Read labels and avoid anything with partially hydrogenated oils listed among the ingredients, Spano says.

-Here’s exactly how to read Canada’s nutrition facts labels.
+Here’s how to read nutrition labels like a pro in Canada.

 The oils used to fry—or deep-fry—foods are often high in unhealthy fats, and research shows that cooking food in these oils at high temperatures induces chemical reactions that increase the formation of trans fats.
 Deep-fried foods also tend to be unhealthy or fatty to begin with—think of fried chicken, fried mozzarella sticks, and donuts, for example—making them a double threat.